-There are a lot of vapors that could be within your Dallas house.
-Natural gas and gases that derive from residential furnishings, carpeting and paints.
-None of them are as dangerous as carbon monoxide.
+There are a multitude of vapors that could be within your Dallas residence.
+Natural gas and fumes that derive from residential furniture, carpeting and paints.
+Not one of these fumes are as dangerous as carbon monoxide.

-Reach Levy & Son Service Experts at 469-250-0932 today to get started defending your family against this dangerous gas.
+Get in touch with Levy & Son Service Experts at 469-250-0932 today to get started defending your home against this harmful gas.

 Why is Carbon Monoxide so Toxic?